gardener/machine-spec/spec.md

 ### Deploying
 * **Recommended:** The CMI-Client and Plugin are typically expected to run as two containers inside a common `Pod`.
-* However, for the security reasons they could execute on seperate Pods provided they have an secure way to exchange data between them.
+* However, for the security reasons they could execute on seperate Pods provided they have a secure way to exchange data between them.